DeveloperThomas/zellwk.com/src/posts/2020-12-30-case-conversion.md

 }
 ```

-That gives me the this:
+That gives me the following:

-  - `camel-case`
+  - `camelCase`
-  - `pascal-case`
+  - `PascalCase`
-  - `snake-case`
+  - `snake_case`
-  - `sentence-case`
+  - `Sentence case`
-  - `title-case`
+  - `Title Case`

 It even works for complicated mixed cases too.
 For example, if you try `case_With-long name` you'll get `case-with-long-name`.

 ## Converting anything to Sentence case

-I worked on this utility next since I wanted to convert `camelCase` into `Sentence case`.
+I worked on this utility next since I want to convert `camelCase` into `Sentence case`.

 At first, I dreaded the thought of finding the similarities between all 6 cases again.
 It felt like a lot of work.

 But I realized I can use my `toKebab` function to convert everything into `kebab-case` first.
 This takes advantage of the work I've already done.

-I was against this idea at first because it seems like a "waste of resources" to run another function first from a performance standpoint.
+I was initially against this idea because - from a performance standpoint - it seems like a "waste of resources" to run another first.
 But I realized I was being idealistic.
 From a practical standpoint, it doesn't have much impact on performance since the operations are really fast.

 ```javascript
 // Starting with toKebab